functime-org/functime/README.md

 </div>

 ---
-`functime` is a powerful and easy-to-use API for AutoML forecasting and time-series embeddings.
+**functime** is a powerful and easy-to-use [Cloud service](https://functime.ai) for AutoML forecasting and time-series embeddings.
+This `functime-client` Python library provides a scikit-learn interface and command-line tool to interact with `functime` Cloud.

 Want to use `functime` for seamless time-series analytics across your data team?
-Looking for production-grade AI/ML forecasting and time-series search that scales?
+Looking for fully-managed production-grade AI/ML forecasting and time-series search that scales?
 Book a [15 minute discovery call](https://calendly.com/functime-indexhub) to learn more about `functime`'s Team / Enterprise plans.

 ## Highlights